Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

 \subsection{Controlled Information Fusion Objective}

-Given the setup in Sec.\ref{sec:SLMIP}, the aim of the fusion center is estimate the state~$x$ by minimizing the cost of information acquisition ($p$).
-As discussed in (\ref{eq:SLF}), the fusion center performs Bayesian fusion of the information revealed by the social sensors.
+Given the setup in Sec.\ref{sec:SLMIP}, the aim of the fusion center is to estimate the state~$x_0(=x)$ by minimizing the cost of information acquisition ($p$).
+As discussed in (\ref{eq:SLF}), the fusion center performs Bayesian fusion of the information revealed by the social sensors. \\ Let $\bar{\boldsymbol{\mu} }= (\mu_0, \mu_1, \cdots)$ denote the sequence of policies employed by the fusion center at times $k = 0,1, \cdots$.
 For each initial distribution $\pi_0$, the following cost is associated for the fusion center: